 Anxiety UK is a charity formed for those affected by anxiety disorders.
-It is led people with lived experience of anxiety disorders.
+It is led by sufferers and ex-sufferers of anxiety disorders.
 The charity aims to respond to texts or email within one working day.
 Phone support is available Monday to Friday 9:30am to 5:30pm.